 Now that I have started Free Voluntary Reading (FVR) in class, I have replaced “Listen with the Extent to Understand” to “Listen AND READ with the Extent to Understand.”
 I don’t hold students responsible for what they read, which means no book reports, assessments, or projects based on their books, but I do want them to actually read.
 Most of them do but I still have a few that don’t (I have one student who purposely held her book upside down during our last FVR session, and when I said something to her about it she said, “I just don’t feel like reading.”
-This is exactly the kind of behavior I hope to address with this alteration).
+This is exactly the kind of behavior I hope to address with the altered rubric).

 The other adjustment I have made to my rubric involves how well students support the flow of language.
 Students are required to respond to my whole-class questions, usually only with a word or two.
 The problem is that I have a lot of students who give themselves full credit on their rubrics for answering my whole-class questions but I usually can only hear a handful of kids.
 As a result, I have rewritten the rubric so that students will only be able to give themselves full credit on the rubric if their answer is audible.
 I’m not going to give students full credit if they mumble or whisper anymore.